 Whether you’re 12 or 65, losing your mom is a hell of a blow.
 I think I’ll always feel a little bit lost without her, but I’ll never doubt how much she loved me and how special she made life for me.
 I want the same for my kids.
 I also desperately missed the deep connection I had with her until I had my own children so I soak it up every chance I get now.

 When your mom dies you grow up real fast.
 If she were here I’d be calling her with every little thing or expecting her to help and babysit or bitching to her about how hard this is.
 Yes, it’s hard, but somehow I’m pulling it off on my own because that’s the only option I have without her.

 I have three tiny humans who depend on me for their every need… It’s pretty much impossible for anything to be about me anymore, but that’s a really good thing and I welcome the reality check.
 Millions of people are suffering while I’m a free, safe woman with a $1600 laptop writing about losing her mom.
 Someone else has it far worse than me right now and my eyes are wide open.

 I have absolutely nothing to complain about.
 I have three perfect, healthy babies, I have a faithful husband who runs home to us every day, I have an adorable little house and healthy food in the fridge.
 Of course I love pinning gorgeous homes and the latest Gucci boots, but if I never get them I’ll still be happy and grateful.

 Death sure has a way of making the small things invisible.
 Life is too short to be angry or upset over things that aren’t worth being angry or upset over.
 I always remind myself of what Joel Osteen once said, “if it’s not standing between you and your God-given destiny, let it go.”

 Even some big things are invisible to me now.
 If no one’s going to die or get seriously injured, does it even matter?
-Nope.
+Not really.